latex3/latex3.github.io/get.md

 > the CTAN version (which is still not trivial to use directly) and
 > why from that CTAN version a ready to use version finds its way into
 > all major distributions within a few days.
 So please use the TeX
-> distributions (or the CTAN version) instead instead of the Git
+> distributions (or the CTAN version) instead of the Git repository.
-> Repository.
-The repository is of use only to the few people that
+> The repository is of use only to the few people that are interested
-> are interested in kernel development or help the LaTeX Project team
+> in kernel development or help the LaTeX Project team in that
-> in that development.
+> development.

 Having said that, anyone can access it and download the files, but submission is restricted to team members.
 The repository is located at